 So why would someone travel from around the world to Mexico, India, or Eastern Europe for their dental work?
 Some of the reasons are:

 Good care (in some cases)

 There are, however, potentially significant risks with this scenario:

-Inadequate training – Many foreign countries do not have the rigorous and uniform training programs and licencing requirements that we maintain here in the U.S. This can often lead to poor outcomes!
+Inadequate training.
+Many foreign countries do not have the rigorous and uniform training programs and licensing requirements that we maintain here in the U.S. This can often lead to poor outcomes!

-Infection Control – Many foreign countries do not have organizations like OSHA to insure and enforce a safe standard for infection control.
-There have even been cases of patients acquiring Hepatitis B and C and even HIV by having procedures done in unclean clinics overseas.
+Infection Control.
+Many foreign countries do not have organizations like OSHA to insure and enforce a safe standard for infection control.
+There have even been cases of patients acquiring Hepatitis B and C and even HIV from having procedures done in unclean clinics overseas.

-Unapproved materials – Some countries permit the use of materials that have not been approved here in the United States.
+Unapproved materials.
+Some countries permit the use of materials that have not been approved here in the United States.
 Why does this matter, you might ask?
-Well, you may recall the fact that the FDA never approved Thalidomide for use in pregnant women in the U.S., unlike Canada, England, and Belgium, which suffered horrendous birth defects as a result of this practice.
+Well, you may recall the fact that the FDA never approved Thalidomide for use in pregnant women in the U.S. Canada, England, and Belgium, on the other hand, all suffered horrendous birth defects as a result of this practice.